ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the difference between Picolinate and Bisglycinate?

 Zinc Picolinate and Zinc Bisglycinate are two distinct chemical forms of Zinc.
-Picolinate has a bioavailability rating of high and is classified as Preferred Form, while Bisglycinate has a rating of high and is classified as Preferred Form.
+Picolinate has a bioavailability rating of good and is classified as Secondary Form, while Bisglycinate has a rating of high and is classified as Preferred Form.
 These differences mean the two forms are not interchangeable at equal doses and may suit different health goals.

 Which form of Zinc is best absorbed — Picolinate or Bisglycinate?

-Based on FormulaForge bioavailability data, Zinc Picolinate has a higher absorption rating (high) compared to Zinc Bisglycinate (high).
+Based on FormulaForge bioavailability data, Zinc Bisglycinate has a higher absorption rating (high) compared to Zinc Picolinate (good).
 Higher bioavailability means more of the active compound reaches systemic circulation per dose unit.
 We do not publish raw dose conversion ratios or proprietary calculation methodology.

 Can I switch from Bisglycinate to Picolinate?